eschabell/cartridge-bpmPaaS-rewards-demo/README.md

 Released versions
 -----------------
 See the tagged releases for the following versions of the product:

+- v1.3 - bpmsPaaS on OpenShift cartridge, JBoss BPM Suite 6.0.2 and Rewards demo with automated task reassignment.

 - v1.2 - moved to JBoss Demo Central, added one click install button.